Behnam-sn/Castle-Docusaurus/docs/DDD/DDD.md

   The strategic aspect of DDD deals with answering the questions of “what?” and “why?”
   what software we are building and why we are building it.

+  we first apply “strategic design” to understand the business problem, a.k.a. the domain, and break the problem down into smaller, solvable, interconnected problems.
+The partnership with the domain experts also drives us to communicate in the language of the domain, rather than forcing those on the business side to learn the technical language of software.

+  The strategic tools of DDD are used to analyze business domains and strategy, and to foster a shared understanding of the business between the different stakeholders.
+We will also use this knowledge of the business domain to drive high-level design deci‐
+  sions: decomposing systems into components and defining their integration patterns.

 - ### Tactical Design

   The tactical part is all about the “how?”
   how each component is implemented.

+  The second stage of a DDD-based project is “tactical design,” where we transform the discoveries of strategic design into software architecture and implementation.
+Again, DDD provides guidance and patterns for organizing these domains and avoiding fur‐ ther complexity.
+Tactical design continues the partnership with the domain experts who will recognize their domain language even as they look at the code built by the software teams.

+  Domain-driven design’s tactical tools address a different aspect of communication issues.
+DDD’s tactical patterns allow us to write code in a way that reflects the busi‐ ness domain, addresses its goals, and speaks the language of the business.

 Both the strategic and tactical patterns and practices of DDD align software design with its business domain.
 That’s where the name comes from: (business) domain-driven (software) design.